VMBlakelock/saute-and-skewers-greekfood/README.md

 ### Existing Features

-Multiple pages: The site has multiple responsive pages each with its own purpose and uses a simple scroll movement to provide easy navigation.
+Multiple pages: The site has multiple responsive pages, using the mobile first approach.

+User friendly: Each page has its own purpose and uses a simple mouse movement on desktop and scroll movement on mobiles/tablets to provide easy navigation.

+Fonts and Colours: Simplistic design incorporating only minimal colour and text.

-Navbar: A navbar that links to the site pages, this changes dependent on the users status: Logged in, Logged out.
+Navbar: A Materialize fixed Navbar at the top on desktop and a side navbar on mobiles and tablets.
+The navbar links to the site pages, this changes dependent on the users status: Logged in, Logged out.

-Button: The buttons when clicked confirm user actions.
+Button: Chosen from Materialize the buttons when clicked confirm user actions.
+Buttons are big and provide instruction.

+Forms: Code from Materialize.
+The Register, Log in, Add recipe pages all have forms to complete.
+The forms are self explanatory.

+Icons: Font Awesome icons are used on the form fields to provide instructions aswell as for design.

+Images: Bold and relevant images where used in the design.
+Selected images provide a luxury feel.

-Hyperlink: There is a hyperlink on the 'register page' and the 'login page' to revert user to an alternative area dependent on their action.
+Hyperlink: There is a hyperlink on the 'register page', 'login page' and 'profile page' to revert user to an alternative area dependent on their next wanted action.

+Flash Messages: Flash messages provide feedback to users.
+User that have an unsuccessful login will recieve "username or password incorrect".
+The 'Registered users' will see, "Welcome USERNAME" on login and "You have successfully logged out" on log out.

 Social Media Links: Saute & Skewers has various Social Media accounts therefore icons for these are found in the footer.